Matt Sokol: Los Angeles Chargers (second stint)

-Sokol re-signed with the Los Angeles Chargers' practice squad on October 31, 2020.
+Sokol re-signed with the Chargers' practice squad on October 31, 2020.
 He was elevated to the active roster on December 26 for the team's week 16 game against the Denver Broncos, and reverted to the practice squad after the game.
 He was promoted to the active roster on January 1, 2021.

 On August 31, 2021, Sokol was waived by the Chargers.

 Jacksonville Jaguars (second stint)

-Sokol re-signed with the Jacksonville Jaguars' practice squad on September 2, 2021.
+Sokol re-signed with the Jaguars' practice squad on September 2, 2021.

 Detroit Lions (second stint)

-On January 12, 2022, Sokol signed a reserve/future contract with the Detroit Lions.
-He was waived on May 10, 2022.
+On January 12, 2022, Sokol signed a reserve/future contract with the Lions.
+He was waived on May 10.

 New England Patriots

 On May 11, 2022, Sokol was claimed off waivers by the New England Patriots.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
+He was waived on August 30, and signed to the practice squad the next day.
 He signed a reserve/future contract on January 10, 2023.

+On August 29, 2023, Sokol was waived by the Patriots and re-signed to the practice squad.
+He was not among the team's players signed to reserve/future contracts in 2024, and thus became a free agent at the expiration of his practice squad contract.

+Pittsburgh Steelers (first stint)

+On July 30, 2024, Sokol signed with the Pittsburgh Steelers.
+He was waived on August 27, and later re-signed to the practice squad.
+Sokol was released on September 24.
+He again signed to the practice squad on November 6.

+Buffalo Bills

+On July 22, 2025, Sokol signed with the Buffalo Bills.
+He was waived on August 24.

+Pittsburgh Steelers (second stint)

+On September 17, 2025, Sokol signed with the Pittsburgh Steelers' practice squad.